box/developer.box.com/content/guides/api-calls/types-and-formats.md

   `Content-Type: application/json`.
 </Message>

-## JSON Response Bodies
+## JSON Responses

-The Box APIs generally use JSON as the response body.
-There are a few notable exceptions to this rule:
+The Box APIs generally returns JSON in the response body.
+There are a few notable exceptions to this rule as well.

 - APIs that delete items return an empty body with a `204 No Content` HTTP status code.